leondgarse/keras_cv_attention_models/README.md

 ## ImageNet training and evaluating
   - [ImageNet](https://github.com/leondgarse/keras_cv_attention_models/tree/main/keras_cv_attention_models/imagenet) contains more detail usage and some comparing results.
   - [Init Imagenet dataset using tensorflow_datasets #9](https://github.com/leondgarse/keras_cv_attention_models/discussions/9).
-  - For custom dataset, recommending method is using `tfds.load`, refer [Writing custom datasets](https://www.tensorflow.org/datasets/add_dataset) and [Creating private tensorflow_datasets from tfds #48](https://github.com/leondgarse/keras_cv_attention_models/discussions/48) by @Medicmind.
-  - `custom_dataset_script.py` can also be used creating a `json` format file, which can be used as `--data_name xxx.json` for training, detail usage can be found in [Custom recognition dataset](https://github.com/leondgarse/keras_cv_attention_models/discussions/52#discussion-3971513).
+  - For custom dataset, `custom_dataset_script.py` can be used creating a `json` format file, which can be used as `--data_name xxx.json` for training, detail usage can be found in [Custom recognition dataset](https://github.com/leondgarse/keras_cv_attention_models/discussions/52#discussion-3971513).
+  - Another method creating custom dataset is using `tfds.load`, refer [Writing custom datasets](https://www.tensorflow.org/datasets/add_dataset) and [Creating private tensorflow_datasets from tfds #48](https://github.com/leondgarse/keras_cv_attention_models/discussions/48) by @Medicmind.
+  - Running an AWS Sagemaker estimator job using `keras_cv_attention_models` can be found in [AWS Sagemaker script example](https://github.com/leondgarse/keras_cv_attention_models/discussions/107) by @Medicmind.
   - `aotnet.AotNet50` default parameters set is a typical `ResNet50` architecture with `Conv2D use_bias=False` and `padding` like `PyTorch`.
   - Default parameters for `train_script.py` is like `A3` configuration from [ResNet strikes back: An improved training procedure in timm](https://arxiv.org/pdf/2110.00476.pdf) with `batch_size=256, input_shape=(160, 160)`.
     ```sh